larsGroennegaard/reporting-demo-app/ai_context/config_rules.md

     }
   ]
 }

-questoin
-Show me the impact of LLMs on mql, pipeline and newbiz over this year
+QUESTIONShow me the impact of LLMs on mql, pipeline and newbiz over this year{

-answer
-{
   "reportArchetype": "engagement_analysis",
   "reportFocus": "time_series",
   "timePeriod": "this_year",